KartikTalwar/Ned/Readme.md

-# Ned Bot - Artificial Intelligence for HipChat
+# Ned Bot - Artificial Artificial Intelligence for HipChat

 ## About